NewChromantics/Vrpm_WordpressContent/_pages/about-vrpm.md

     <h1>Why VR for property?</h1>
     VRPM was started because of a shared opinion that there is a better way to view property than just photographs, floor plans and blurb.

-    Once experienced, VR becomes obvious for property as virtual reality enhances every situation where a photo is used for marketing.
+    Once experienced, VR becomes obvious for property as virtual reality enhances every situation where a photo is used for property marketing.
 The ability to be able to get a real sense of space and volume without having to go there can help to reinforce and make decisions.
 sections_1_type:
   - default
 sections_1_image: